-Most ideal customer profiles are a spreadsheet of firmographics — industry, company size, revenue range — that produce 2% reply rates and a lot of wasted sending volume.
-The problem is not your messaging.
+Most ideal customer profiles are a spreadsheet of firmographics: industry, company size, revenue range.
+They produce reply rates in the low single digits and a lot of wasted sending volume.
+The problem is rarely your messaging.
 The problem is that you are targeting companies that match a description but have no reason to buy right now.

-Our parent agency, Referral Program Pros, shifted from static firmographic targeting to signal-based ICP construction across 4,000+ outbound campaigns.
-Reply rates doubled.
-Meeting-to-send ratios improved by 40%.
-The difference was not better copy or fancier tools — it was reaching companies during a buying window instead of hoping they happened to be in one.
+Our parent agency, Referral Program Pros, has booked over 7,000 meetings for clients, and the change that moved the needle most was rebuilding how we construct ICPs.
+Across more than 4,000 outbound campaigns, we shifted from static firmographic targeting to signal-based ICP construction.
+Reply rates roughly doubled, and the same volume of sends started producing more meetings.
+The difference was not better copy or fancier tools.
+It was reaching companies during a buying window instead of hoping they happened to be in one.

-A static ICP says: “We target B2B SaaS companies with 50-200 employees in the US.”
-That description matches tens of thousands of companies.
-Most of them have no active need for what you sell.
-When you email them, you are interrupting someone who has no context for why you are reaching out — and your reply rate reflects that.
+A static ICP says: “We target B2B SaaS companies with 50 to 200 employees in the US.”
+That description matches tens of thousands of companies, and most of them have no active need for what you sell.
+When you email them, you are interrupting someone who has no context for why you are reaching out, and your reply rate reflects that.

 Three specific problems with static ICPs:

 - Everyone targets the same companies.
 If your ICP is “Series A SaaS in the US,” you are competing with hundreds of other vendors in every prospect’s inbox.
-Firmographic filters produce identical lists across tools like Apollo, ZoomInfo, and LinkedIn Sales Navigator.
+Firmographic filters produce nearly identical lists across every prospecting tool on the market.
 Differentiation happens at the signal layer, not the filter layer.

 - No timing component.
 A company that matches your ICP today might be mid-contract with a competitor, in a hiring freeze, or three months away from budget approval.
 Static ICPs treat every matching company as equally likely to convert.
 They are not.